 Get your ice cube tray or a bowl and fill it with treats, carrots or their favourite vegetable and pop it in the freezer overnight.
 The next day your cub has a fun, engageful and time-consuming activity for themselves and they get a treat out of it!
 This is perfect for a warm day but also if your dogs are not drinking enough water during the day.

 Dogs have their favourite toys but more often than not their favourite is chewed and licked to the point where it likely should be binned.
-However, we would NEVER do that to our beloved cubs, so instead, let’s get their other toys some loving!
+However, we would NEVER do that to our beloved dogs, so instead, let’s get their other toys some loving!